ips-protocol/go-ips/docs/experimental-features.md

 ---

-## ipfs urlstore
+## ipws urlstore
-Allows ipfs to retrieve blocks contents via a url instead of storing it in the datastore
+Allows ipws to retrieve blocks contents via a url instead of storing it in the datastore

 ### State
 experimental.